bioinfolabic/protein_folding_datasets/README.md

 # Generation of Spatiotemporal Pathways of Protein Folding Using Molecular Dynamics with a Coarse-grained Model

  This work reports datasets for the study of protein folding dynamics, corresponding to the spatiotemporal data of folding trajectories obtained by an in silico method.
 Four datasets are described: the first one is based on the Fibonacci sequence (**13FIBO**) and the other three on real biological sequences (**2GB1**,**1PLC** and **5NAZ**).
-Each dataset is composed of **1000 different trajectories data**, each containing structural information of the protein during the folding process including the spatial coordinates of each amino acid at each time step, and the free energy and radius of gyration values for each structure.
+Each dataset is composed of **1000 folding states**, each containing structural information of the protein during the folding process including the spatial coordinates of each amino acid at each time step, and the free energy and radius of gyration values for each structure.

 Link for the Dataset of Spatiotemporal Pathways of Protein Folding: https://mega.nz/#F!bkAGBYqY!seOEvRpsEvF0U1Pa89lqvw